Houzz — 3D Rendering

 While low-quality screenshots were a key issue for homeowners, we discovered that pros were struggling even earlier—just composing basic screenshots was a challenge.
 Our controls were confusing, overly sensitive, and unpredictable, making it hard to manipulate our viewer and focus on key views.

-Inspired by consumer street view and virtual touring experiences, I redesigned the controls to reflect common navigation behaviors our pros are already familiar with.
-I introduced a new camera directory, point-and-click focus, viewpoint bubbles, and more forgiving interactions—making it significantly easier for pros to navigate in 3D space while framing compositions.
+Inspired by consumer street view and virtual touring apps, I redesigned the controls to reflect common navigation behaviors our pros are already familiar with.
+I remapped mouse and trackpad controls, reworked navigation tools, introduced viewpoint bubbles, and added the ability to reset views—making it significantly easier for pros to navigate 3D space while framing compositions.

 The Select tool—which originally performed 7 different actions—was split into separate tools to reduce confusion